htdebeer/paru/index.md

 end
 ```

-This filter keeps track of the last figure's sequence number in
+The filter `number_figures.rb` keeps track of the last figure's sequence
-`counter`.
-Each time an image is encountered while processing the input
+number in `counter`.
+Each time an *Image* is encountered while
-file, that counter is incremented and the image's caption is prefixed
+processing the input file, that counter is incremented and the image's
-with "Figure \#{counter}. ".
+caption is prefixed with "Figure \#{counter}. " by overwriting the
+image's node's inner markdown.

 A filter consists of a number of selectors.
 You specify a selector
-through the `with "Type" do |node| ... end` construct.
+through the "`with "Type" do |node| ... end`" construct.
 You can use any
 of [pandoc's internal
 types](https://hackage.haskell.org/package/pandoc-types-1.17.0.4/docs/Text-Pandoc-Definition.html)
-(see the table below).
+as a selector (see the table below).

   block            inline
   ---------------- -------------